 Researcher biography

 Dr Edwards completed a PhD and an honours degree in psychology (Bond University), and an undergraduate degree in education (Griffith University).
-For over two decades, she has worked as a primary classroom teacher, special education teacher, guidance officer, and psychologist.
+For over two decades, she has worked as a primary classroom teacher, special education teacher, guidance counsellor, and psychologist.
 She has taught and supervised clinical, professional and research skills in education, psychology and medicine and worked in higher education in the United Kingdom and Australia.
 Dr Edwards joined The University of Queensland in 2020 to teach into the Master of Educational Studies (Guidance, Counselling and Careers).